PaulDevelop/Library.Auth/README.md

     An array of resource url patterns, which must not be checked and therefore useful for example for the urls of login forms.
 You may use the *%baseHost%* variable.

-To add a new access restriction, call the *addAccessRestriction* method:
+To add a new access restriction to only allow users of the role 'Administrator' to access backend resources, call the *addAccessRestriction* method as follows:

 ```php
 $authorisator->addAccessRestriction(